-- 100 Corporate assets include group or divisional assets such as the building of a headquarters or a division of the entity, EDP equipment or a research centre.
+100 Corporate assets include group or divisional assets such as the building of a headquarters or a division of the entity, EDP equipment or a research centre.
 The structure of an entity determines whether an asset meets this Standard's definition of corporate assets for a particular cash-generating unit.
-The distinctive characteristics of corporate assets are that they do not generate cash inflows independently of other assets or groups of assets and their carrying amount cannot be fully attributed to the cash-generating unit under review. - 101 Because corporate assets do not generate separate cash inflows, the recoverable amount of an individual corporate asset cannot be determined unless management has decided to dispose of the asset.
-As a consequence, if there is an indication that a corporate asset may be impaired, recoverable amount is determined for the cash-generating unit or group of cash-generating units to which the corporate asset belongs, and is compared with the carrying amount of this cash-generating unit or group of cash-generating units.
-Any impairment loss is recognised in accordance with paragraph 104.
+The distinctive characteristics of corporate assets are that they do not generate cash inflows independently of other assets or groups of assets and their carrying amount cannot be fully attributed to the cash-generating unit under review.

-- 102 In testing a cash-generating unit for impairment, an entity shall identify all the corporate assets that relate to the cash-generating unit under review.
-If a portion of the carrying amount of a corporate asset: - (a) can be allocated on a reasonable and consistent basis to that unit, the entity shall compare the carrying amount of the unit, including the portion of the carrying amount of the corporate asset allocated to the unit, with its recoverable amount.
-Any impairment loss shall be recognised in accordance with paragraph 104. - (b) cannot be allocated on a reasonable and consistent basis to that unit, the entity shall: - (i) compare the carrying amount of the unit, excluding the corporate asset, with its recoverable amount and recognise any impairment loss in accordance with paragraph 104; - (ii) identify the smallest group of cash-generating units that includes the cash-generating unit under review and to which a portion of the carrying amount of the corporate asset can be allocated on a reasonable and consistent basis; and - (iii) compare the carrying amount of that group of cash-generating units, including the portion of the carrying amount of the corporate asset allocated to that group of units, with the recoverable amount of the group of units.
-Any impairment loss shall be recognised in accordance with paragraph 104. - 103 Illustrative Example 8 of Appendix D illustrates the application of these requirements to corporate assets.
+- 101 Because corporate assets do not generate separate cash inflows, the recoverable amount of an individual corporate asset cannot be determined unless management has decided to dispose of the asset.
+As a consequence, if there is an indication that a corporate asset may be impaired, recoverable amount is determined for the cashgenerating unit or group of cash-generating units to which the corporate asset belongs, and is compared with the carrying amount of this cash-generating unit or group of cash-generating units.
+Any impairment loss is recognised in accordance with paragraph 104. - 102 In testing a cash-generating unit for impairment, an entity shall identify all the corporate assets that relate to the cash-generating unit under review.
+If a portion of the carrying amount of a corporate asset: - can be allocated on a reasonable and consistent basis to that unit, the entity shall compare the carrying amount of the unit, including the portion of the carrying amount of the corporate asset allocated to the unit, with its recoverable amount.
+Any impairment loss shall be recognised in accordance with paragraph 104. - cannot be allocated on a reasonable and consistent basis to (b) that unit, the entity shall: - (i) compare the carrying amount of the unit, excluding the corporate asset, with its recoverable amount and recognise any impairment loss in accordance with paragraph 104; - identify the smallest group of cash-generating units (ii) that includes the cash-generating unit under review and to which a portion of the carrying amount of the corporate asset can be allocated on a reasonable and consistent basis; and - (iii) compare the carrying amount of that group of cashgenerating units, including the portion of the carrying amount of the corporate asset allocated to that group of units, with the recoverable amount of the group of units.
+Any impairment loss shall be recognised in accordance with paragraph 104.